 Patients often lose their teeth due to trauma, decay, injury, or circumstances requiring extraction.
 However, losing all or most of the teeth on an arch can prove to be a complicated issue, affecting your mouth’s bite and affecting your ability to chew, speak, and eat.
-Luckily, Smile Sculptors of Wake Forest, NC, offer dentures to replace your missing teeth quickly and easily.
+Luckily, Millard Hills Dental Center of Omaha, NE, offer dentures to replace your missing teeth quickly and easily.

 Do I need dentures?